Meet Our Providers

 Dr. Coy enjoys keeping people active and treating athletes of all ages, from the competitive athlete to the weekend warrior.
 His clinical interests include shoulder arthroscopy, knee arthroscopy and ligament reconstruction, treatment of meniscus tears, general fracture care, and knee replacements.
 Dr. Coy is a member of the American Orthopedic Society for Sports Medicine and team physician for East Jessamine High School.

 Dr. Coy had early exposure to medicine through his father, Dr. James Coy, who is a retired orthopedic surgeon in Richmond, KY.
-Dr. Coy lives in Lexington with his wife, Brooke.
-He enjoys attending UK sporting events and spending time at the family farm with his wife and dogs.
+Dr. Coy lives in Lexington with his wife and daughter.
+He enjoys attending UK sporting events and spending time at the family farm with his family and their dogs.

 Andrew W. Ryan, MD

-Dr. Ryan graduated cum laude from Dartmouth College in New Hampshire where he studied abstract mathematics.
-He attended Indiana University School of Medicine graduating in 1988 to become the 4th generation "Dr. Ryan".
-He then served his internship in surgery at The John Hopkins Hospital in Baltimore, followed by an additional year as Junior Assistant Resident, 1988-1990.
-Upon completion of his orthopedic residency program at The Ohio State University Hospitals from 1991-1996, he joined Lexington Orthopaedic Associates which has now merged with Kentucky Bone & Joint Surgeons.
+Dr. Ryan has been working with Kentucky Bone & Joint Surgeons since 2017.
+He graduated cum laude from Dartmouth College in New Hampshire where he studied abstract mathematics and then attended Indiana University School of Medicine graduating in 1988 to become the 4th generation “Dr. Ryan”.
+He completed a two year program in surgery at The John Hopkins Hospital in Baltimore, which included an intern year 1988-1989 and an additional year as Junior Assistant Resident, 1988-1990.
+Upon completion of his orthopedic residency program at The Ohio State University Hospital from 1991-1996, he joined Lexington Orthopaedic Associates which merged with Kentucky Bone & Joint Surgeons in 2017.
+Also in 2017 he began as a staff surgeon at the Lexington VA Hospital, teaching and overseeing resident surgeon activity and development.
+He now splits his clinical time between KBJS and the VA.

-Dr. Ryan has been active with the Kentucky Orthopedic Society and served as Vice President from 2007-2009, then President from 2009-2011.
-He currently represents Kentucky at the AAOS Board of Councilors.
+Dr. Ryan has been active with the Kentucky Orthopedic Society and served as Vice President from 2007-2009, and then President from 2009-2011.
+He currently represented Kentucky at the AAOS Board of Councilors from 2013 to 2019.
 He has delivered lectures on biomechanics of the golf swing, as well as analysis of new orthopedic materials.
 He has research interests in golf theory and decision making for surgeons and surgical economics.
 He considers his practice motto to be: Saving the world one limb at a time.

 Dr. Ryan has developed a special interest in replacement surgeries for the hip and knee and is experienced in surgical and nonoperative management of conditions involving the shoulder, elbow, hands, hips, knees, and feet.
-His most common procedures are total joint replacement of the hip and knee, and he keeps a steady practice of carpal tunnel surgery and other minor hand and fracture surgery.
+His current surgical practice at KBJS addresses hip replacement surgery - both primary and revision cases - and revision knee replacement surgery.

 Dr. Ryan began performing anterior approach total hip arthroplasty in 2010.
-He has recently completed his 674th such operation (and counting), many of these as same day outpatient surgery at Kentucky Surgery Center.
+He has recently completed his 1250th such operation (and counting), many of these as same day outpatient surgery at Baptist Health Surgery Center, previously known as Kentucky Surgery Center.

 Daniel J. Hackett, Jr, MD